napframework/nap/docs/doxygen/markdown/01_install.md

 ## Windows {#setup_build_env_win64}

+NAP 0.1.0 supports Windows 10 with Visual Studio 2015.
+Although NAP is known to work on other versions of Windows, v10 is the current supported platform.

 Follow these steps for a guided installation:
 1. Extract `NAP-0.1.0-Win64.zip` using Explorer (or your preferred tool)
 2. In `NAP-0.1.0-Win64\tools` run `check_build_environment.bat` to guide you through installing prerequisites, following the instructions